Don’t Touch Your Face

 Heat of the Moment

 The climate change crisis can feel so formidable, so daunting, that instead of mobilizing people to action, it engenders paralysis.
 What could we mortals possibly do to prevent the calamity?
 A fair bit, it turns out.
-On Heat of the Moment, a 12-part podcast by the Climate Investment Funds, we focus on ordinary people across the globe who have found ways to fight back.
+On Heat of the Moment, a 12-part podcast by FP Studios, in partnership with the Climate Investment Funds, we focus on ordinary people across the globe who have found ways to fight back.

 Hosted by CNN contributor John D. Sutter, each episode begins with an interview about a particular aspect of climate change that threatens our planet.
 The segment is followed by a sound-rich report highlighting one green project somewhere around the world—from Ghana to Brazil to Morocco.
 Listeners will hear from people who use innovation, technology, and investment to roll back the devastation.
 Heat of the Moment tells the stories of the people on the front lines of the fight against climate change.